-The change in the fair value of the "derivative financial instruments-warrants" is recorded as a gain or loss in the Company's statement of operations.
-A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
-At each reporting period, the Company reviews the assets and liabilities that are subject to ASC Topic 815-40 and ASC Topic 480-10.
+(2) A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 At each reporting period, all assets and liabilities for which the fair value measurement is based on significant unobservable inputs or instruments that trade infrequently and therefore have little or no price transparency are classified as Level 3.
+See Note 7 to the financial statements for further information.